Save Money on the Homestead: 5 Skills You Can Learn

-When it comes to homesteading, we’re all trying to get back to basics while still saving a few bucks.
+I like to save money, do you?
+When it comes to homesteading, we’re all trying to get back to basics while still saving a buck or two.
 Our main goal is to lower our overhead so we don’t have to bring in too much money, therefore freeing up some time to do the things we’re truly passionate about.
 When I started homesteading, I didn’t think I’d learn some of the skills I have but I have but I’m happy I have.
 I’ve saved hundreds of dollars!

-This one is gross, I’m just going to go ahead and say it, but it can save you money.
+This one is gross, I’m just going to go ahead and say it, but it can save money not only the homestead but in any home with a well.
 While buying our house and getting all the inspections done, I learned more than I ever wanted to know about septic systems.
 Since living here, I’ve dug my system up twice and diagnosed a problem before even calling the pros, I should apply for a job!
 (Just kidding) A lot of the time your problems are minor and the first thing you can check before calling the pros is your clean-out pipe.

 Working with PVC